 So why do you need an ideal customer?

 First, without an ideal customer, you’re really not going to sell much of anything.
 How can you sell something to someone without considering what he or she truly wants?
 In order to ethically and honestly sell to someone, you have to understand them, and they have to feel like you do.
-How do you expect to engage with and persuade others to buy from you if you do not understand their fears and their desires?

 Second, if you don’t have an ideal customer, it’s very likely that you will attract less-than-ideal customers.
 And we’ve all had a few of those experiences before!
 These are the customers that don’t value what you do, your pricing, or your time, and it’s all because they weren’t meant to be your customers in the first place.